tmp-cloud7/Creche/README.md

 Displays all registered wards and related details in a clean, responsive layout.

 📱 Responsive Design
-Optimized for desktop and mobile using HTML, CSS, and lightweight JS.
+Optimized for desktop and mobile using HTML, CSS, JS & Bootstrap.

 🧠 Tech Stack